influxdata/telegraf/plugins/inputs/zfs/README.md

 # Telegraf plugin: zfs

-Get ZFS stat from /proc/spl/kstat/zfs
+Get ZFS stat from /proc/spl/kstat/zfs on Linux and from TODO on FreeBSD.

 # Measurements